Ethan Brown (businessman): Beyond Meat

 In 2009, Brown visited a research center at the University of Missouri that was looking for additional uses for soybeans, a major Missouri resource.
 There, he met researchers Fu-hung Hsieh and Harold Huff, who were working on technology to replicate the texture of meat using plant proteins.
 Brown acquired the technology license for the process, and founded Beyond Meat in 2009.
 On May 2, 2019, Brown rang the opening bell at Nasdaq when Beyond Meat went public under the symbol BYND.
 Brown is also a director of The PLANeT Partnership, Beyond Meat's joint venture with PepsiCo.

 Awards and recognition

 In 2014, Brown was listed on Fast Company's Most Creative People in Business 1000.
 In 2017, Brown was named an Aspen Institute Henry Crown Fellow.
 In 2018, Brown was selected as one of the UNEP's Champions of the Earth in the category of science and innovation for his "work towards reducing our dependence on animal-based foods."
 In 2019, Brown was listed on Bloomberg Media's 50 Most Influential ranking.
 Brown was also named that year to Well+Good's "2020 Changemakers" list.

 Personal life

 Brown is married to Tracy Brown, has two children, and lives in Southern California.
 He became a vegetarian in high school and is now vegan.
-Brown is also an environmentalist.